Where Is The Building Located?

 if you are going to be late for your appointment, call and notify the clinic as soon as possible.
 If you are late to your appointment: you will not be eligible for your whole treatment time unless there is room in the schedule.
 If you miss more than 5 minutes of your appointment, the doctor can consider your appointment a No Show and a charge will be applied.

 When purchasing a product you have two options for payment.

-Or b) You can pay half of the amount when the Doctor orders your product (i.e. orthotics, compression stocking, exercise equipment, etc), then pay the remainder once the product gets dispensed to you.
+b) You can pay half of the amount when the Doctor orders your product (i.e. orthotics, compression stocking, exercise equipment, etc), then pay the remainder once the product gets dispensed to you.

 There are NO refunds or Returns.
 All products are Final Sale.